laminas/laminas-mvc/docs/book/quick-start.md

 ## Create a New Module

-By default, one module is provided with the `LaminasSkeletonApplication`, named "Application".
+By default, one module is provided with the [laminas-mvc-skeleton](https://github.com/laminas/laminas-mvc-skeleton), named "Application".
 It provides a controller to handle the "home" page of the application, the layout template, and templates for 404 and error pages.

 Typically, you will not need to touch this other than to provide an alternate entry page for your site and/or alternate error page.